 By the autumn Thumbelina had finished the dowry.

-‘Farewell, bright sun!’ she cried, stretching out her arms towards it, and taking another step outside the house; for now the corn had been reaped, and only the dry stubble was left standing.
-‘Farewell, farewell!’ she said, and put her arms round a little red flower that grew there.
-‘Give my love to the dear swallow when you see him!’
+“Farewell, bright sun!”
+She cried, stretching out her arms towards it, and taking another step outside the house; for now the corn had been reaped, and only the dry stubble was left standing.
+“Farewell, farewell,” she said, and put her arms around a little red flower that grew there.
+“Give my love to the dear swallow when you see him!”

-‘Yes, I will go with you,’ said Thumbelina, and got on the swallow’s back, with her feet on one of his outstretched wings.
+“Yes, I will go with you,” said Thumbelina, and got on the swallow’s back, with her feet on one of his outstretched wings.
 Up he flew into the air, over woods and seas, over the great mountains where the snow is always lying.
-And if she was cold she crept under his warm feathers, only keeping her little head out to admire all the beautiful things in the world beneath.
-At last they came to warm lands; there the sun was brighter, the sky seemed twice as high, and in the hedges hung the finest green and purple grapes; in the woods grew oranges and lemons: the air was scented with myrtle and mint, and on the roads were pretty little children running about and playing with great gorgeous butterflies.
+If she was cold she crept under his warm feathers, only keeping her little head out to admire all the beautiful things in the world beneath.
+At last they came to warm lands; there the sun was brighter, the sky seemed twice as high, and in the hedges hung the finest green and purple grapes.
+In the woods grew oranges and lemons; the air was scented with myrtle and mint, and on the roads were pretty little children running about and playing with great gorgeous butterflies.
 But the swallow flew on farther, and it became more and more beautiful.
 Under the most splendid green trees besides a blue lake stood a glittering white-marble castle.
 Vines hung about the high pillars; there were many swallows’ nests, and in one of these lived the swallow who was carrying Thumbelina.

 There lay a great white marble column which had fallen to the ground and broken into three pieces, but between these grew the most beautiful white flowers.
 The swallow flew down with Thumbelina, and set her upon one of the broad leaves.
-But there, to her astonishment, she found a tiny little man sitting in the middle of the flower, as white and transparent as if he were made of glass; he had the prettiest golden crown on his head, and the most beautiful wings on his shoulders; he himself was no bigger than Thumbelina.
+But there, to her astonishment, she found a tiny little man sitting in the middle of the flower, as white and transparent as if he were made of glass.
+He had the prettiest golden crown on his head, and the most beautiful wings on his shoulders.
+He himself was no bigger than Thumbelina.
 He was the spirit of the flower.
-In each blossom there dwelt a tiny man or woman; but this one was the King over the others.
+In each blossom there dwelled a tiny man or woman; but this one was the king over the others.

-The little Prince was very much frightened at the swallow, for in comparison with one so tiny as himself he seemed a giant.
+The little prince was very much frightened at the swallow, for in comparison with one so tiny as himself he seemed a giant.
 But when he saw Thumbelina, he was delighted, for she was the most beautiful girl he had ever seen.
-So he took his golden crown from off his head and put it on hers, asking her her name, and if she would be his wife, and then she would be Queen of all the flowers.
-Yes! he was a different kind of husband to the son of the toad and the mole with the black-velvet coat.
-So she said ‘Yes’ to the noble Prince.
-And out of each flower came a lady and gentleman, each so tiny and pretty that it was a pleasure to see them.
+So he took his golden crown from off his head and put it on hers, asking her her name, and if she would be his wife – then she would be queen of all the flowers.
+Yes!
+He was a different kind of husband to the son of the toad and the mole with the black-velvet coat.
+So she said, “Yes,” to the noble prince.
+Out of each flower came a lady and gentleman, each so tiny and pretty that it was a pleasure to see them.
 Each brought Thumbelina a present, but the best of all was a beautiful pair of wings which were fastened on to her back, and now she too could fly from flower to flower.
 They all wished her joy, and the swallow sat above in his nest and sang the wedding march, and that he did as well as he could; but he was sad, because he was very fond of Thumbelina and did not want to be separated from her.

-‘Farewell, farewell!’ said the little swallow with a heavy heart, and flew away to farther lands, far, far away, right back to Denmark.
-There he had a little nest above a window, where his wife lived, who can tell fairy-stories.
-‘Tweet, tweet!’ he sang to her.
-And that is the way we learnt the whole story.
+“Farewell, farewell!”
+Said the little swallow with a heavy heart, and flew away to farther lands; far, far away, right back to Denmark.
+There he had a little nest above a window, where his wife lived, who can tell fairy stories.
+“Tweet, tweet,” he sang to her.
+And that is the way we learned the whole story.